Fire Extinguisher Service, Sales & Training

 Inspection, annual service, maintenance, recharge, and hydro testing coordination

-Replacement, new extinguisher sales, cabinets, brackets, placement support, and signage
+Replacement, new extinguisher sales, cabinets, brackets, and placement support

 ABC, CO₂, Class K, clean agent, water mist, wheeled, and specialty extinguisher categories

-Fire extinguisher training, safety basics, PASS method, classes of fire, and common customer questions
+Fire extinguisher training, PASS basics, classes of fire, and practical customer guidance

-A serious extinguisher provider should be able to handle more than one annual touchpoint.
-Customers often need a combination of inspection, service, replacements, new unit supply, mounting support, training, and overall program cleanup.
-The point of this page is to reflect that full-service reality.
+A serious extinguisher provider should be able to handle more than one annual inspection cycle.
+Customers often need a combination of service, replacement, new unit supply, mounting support, training, and overall program cleanup.

 Recurring extinguisher inspections, annual service, maintenance support, and broader program organization that help the property stay cleaner, safer, and more inspection-ready.

-Used, partially discharged, damaged, failed, or otherwise compromised units can require recharge, maintenance, hydrostatic testing coordination, or a more practical replacement path.
+Used, partially discharged, damaged, failed, or otherwise compromised units may require recharge, maintenance, hydrostatic testing coordination, or a more practical replacement path.

-Many properties have missing extinguishers, incorrect extinguisher types, aged-out units, kitchen coverage gaps, or extinguishers that should have been replaced long before the last inspection.
+Many properties have missing extinguishers, wrong unit types, aged-out inventory, kitchen coverage gaps, or extinguishers that should have been replaced before the last inspection.

-Extinguisher work also includes making sure units are mounted properly, visible, accessible, and supported by the right bracket, cabinet, or related placement accessory.
+Extinguisher work also includes making sure units are mounted properly, visible, accessible, and supported by the right bracket, cabinet, and related accessories.

-Customer education and team training help reduce misuse, confusion, blocked access, poor hazard matching, and unrealistic expectations about when an extinguisher should or should not be used.
+Training helps reduce misuse, blocked access, poor hazard matching, and unrealistic expectations about when an extinguisher should or should not be used.

 Extinguisher Types & Coverage